 His 1957 work was sufficient to help him move up to the new top team in Boston’s minor-league system, the Minneapolis Millers.
-As of June 1958, every other major league team in the majors.
+As of June 1958, every other major-league team had integrated.
 Green emphasized that he really felt little pressure as he moved up through the Red Sox system.
 “I was confident because I didn’t skip two or three minor-league levels at a time, but moved up gradually.
 I always was comfortable because I kept seeing the same players on the way up.”
 6

 Don Buddin’s shortstop play was being mocked in Boston, but most baseball people thought Green remained a year or two away.
 The Millers played a June 16 exhibition game and beat the Red Sox with Green leading off and going 3-for-5 with a double, a bases-clearing triple in the fifth inning, and—batting left-handed—a single to left field.
 The Red Sox hadn’t had an “every day” switch-hitter since Jack Rothrock in the early 1930s.